reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 You need to know enough to be able to talk about this stuff with an interviewer, and to be able to spot and improve costly code.

-In Part 1, I'm going to get the worst part out of the way first.
+In this part, I'm going to get the worst out of the way first.
 I'll introduce the topics, and provide explanations and code examples.
-This part will be more academic and boring.
-Just read it, take in as much as you can for now.
-This part will help you "talk shop" with an interviewer (and your peers after you get hired).
+This part will be a tad more academic and boring.
+Just read it and take in as much as you can for now.
+This will help you "talk shop" with an interviewer.
 You'll want to know this stuff, but for now don't let it bog you down too much.

-In [Part 2](https://github.com/reeddunkle/Codjo/blob/master/Talking_Points/Optimizing_Part2.md), there will be a re-cap, a cheat-sheet of sorts.
-I will pair code samples with terms so that you can spot the patterns.
-This is going to be incomplete.
-The things to focus on are the sorts of common methods and loops that we write everyday, so that when you're writing you know what to avoid.
+In [Part 2](https://github.com/reeddunkle/Codjo/blob/master/Talking_Points/Optimizing_Part2.md), I'll re-cap by providing a list of code examples and their complexities.
+I'll pair the code with terms so that you can spot the patterns.
+The list is going to be incomplete.
+On one hand you want to get a feel for how costly certain coding maneuvers are, and simultaneously you want to learn the benchmark complexities for common algorithms.

 **Note:** In my examples I'm using Python3.
 For the Python2 equivalent, use `xrange` instead of `range`.